 Our guest this episode is industry researcher and analyst Henry Harteveldt.
-He’s a Co-founder of Atmosphere Research Group where he will head up the airlline and travel practice of this research and advisory firm that will look at ecommerce, distribution, marketing and operations planning for airlines, hotel companies, travel agencies, GDS companies, and marketing agencies.
-Henry is also Chairman of the Association of Travel Marketing Executives and can be found on Twitter at @hharteveldt.
+He’s a Co-founder of Atmosphere Research Group where he will head up the airline and travel practice of this research and advisory firm that will look at ecommerce, distribution, marketing and operations planning for airlines, hotel companies, travel agencies, GDS companies, and marketing agencies.
+Henry can be found on Twitter at @hharteveldt.

 The week’s aviation news:

 - How 9/11 really changed flying for consumers

 - 737 MAX Was No Surprise, Airbus Says

 - Southwest not one of the carriers that have Boeing 737 MAX on order

 - Low-Cost Carriers Jockey For Position On National, LaGuardia Slot Auction

 - US Airways takes preliminary look at A321neo